stoorawa/BattleshipGame/README.md

 # BattleshipGame
-Python code for simplified version of the Battleship board game
+Python code for simplified version of the Battleship board game.
+My first game created with Python.